Samuel-Martineau/alpine.sh/README.md

 apk add alpine.sh
 ```

-After installing `alpine.sh`, a answerfile will be created at `/usr/bin/answerfile`,
+After installing `alpine.sh`, a answerfile will be created at
+`/etc/profile.d/answerfile`, edit it accordingly to your needs, these settings
+will determine many important aspects of your system

+> Remember to either log out and log in again for the variables to be set on
+your environment or to source it manually by running
+`. /etc/profile.d/answerfile`

-edit it accordingly to your needs and run the command below to install Alpine:
+With that out of the way, run the command below to install Alpine:

 ```
-setup-alpine -f /usr/bin/answerfile
+setup-alpine
 ```

 > The installation process will be entirely automated, with the exception of the
 root password, and the confirmation when formatting/partitioning the disk

+### Post-installation

-When the installer finishes, remove the installation media and reboot the
+When the installer finishes, follow the steps below:

+- Remove the installation media
+- Reboot the computer
-computer, log in as root, and run `post-install` (simply by typing it's name)
+- Log in as root, and run `post-install` (simply by typing it's name)

-to perform the finishing touches required to make the system more usable, and
+> The `post-install` script performs the finishing touches required to make the
-after that, logout, and log in again as your (non-root) user
+system more usable, and after that, logout, and log in again as your (non-root)
+user

+And then you're done, enjoy your minimal Alpine Linux installation!